Guilherme774/BunnyCommerce/README.md

 > Project Status: In progress ⚠️
 > <br>
-> Current Working: Get a specific property from the Objects ⚠️
+> Current Working: Get all Carting Itens from an Order ⚠️
 <br>

 ### This is a simple Ecommerce Ruby on Rails Back-end project developed for study purpose.